-- Another part of "non contact" surface waters from the industrial mining area are collected and reused for industrial purposes, hence they are diverted from- and never reach the Krumovitsa River. - Surface rainwater management of the Ada Tepe mining area has weaknesses and inconsistence with the conditions and recommendations specified in the EIA and AA reports. - In the Water Permit registers of MOEW and EARBD there are no traces of the necessary Water Permits for Abstraction and Usage of the water objects in the mining area.
-The only existing and actual for the time being Water Permit discovered in the official registers is for fresh water abstraction from the groundwater source above the mine. - The investor has applied for an extension of the Water Permit /expired in August 2019/ for the Usage of Krumovitsa River as a receiving water body for treated waste waters coming from the mine.
-The point of discharge is located below the city of Krumovgrad, several kilometers away from the mining area.
-The application asks for waste water quantities two times bigger than the quantities assessed in the EIA report. - Presence of fish and otter along the whole studied section of Krumovitsa River is a positive sign, indicating that the river ecosystem is not heavily affected yet.
+- Another part of the 'non-contact' surface waters from the industrial mining area are collected and reused for industrial purposes; hence, they are diverted from and never reach the Krumovitsa River. - Surface rainwater management of the Ada Tepe mining area has weaknesses and inconsistence with the conditions and recommendations specified in the EIA and AA reports. - In the Water Permit registers of MOEW and EARBD, there are no traces of the necessary Water Permits for Abstraction and Usage of the water objects in the mining area.
+The only existing and actual Water Permit available in the official registers is for fresh water abstraction from the groundwater source above the mine. - The investor has applied for an extension of the Water Permit (expired in August 2019) for the Usage of Krumovitsa River as a receiving water body for treated waste waters coming from the mine.
+The point of discharge is located below the city of Krumovgrad, several kilometres away from the mining area.
+The application specifies waste water quantities two times larger than the quantities assessed in the EIA report.

-- The plans for exploration and potential future mining developments in the area of Krumovgrad are in large contradiction with the conclusions in the AA report for the Ada Tepe gold mine. - SEA and AA were not conducted for the strategic mining development plan of Krumovgrad municipality.
-Implementation of this strategic mining plan is undergoing in the absence of a General Spatial Plan for the municipality of Krumovgrad. - For the same strategic mining plan an EIA in line with the Espoo Convention has not started and currently the Greek party has no idea of what is going to happen. - It appears that the preparation of the General Spatial Plan of the Krumovgrad municipality, together with its EIA and AA reports, has been abandoned.
+- The presence of fish and otter along the whole studied section of Krumovitsa River is a positive sign, indicating that the river ecosystem is not heavily affected yet. - The plans for exploration and other potential future mining developments in the area of Krumovgrad are in contradiction with the conclusions in the AA report for the Ada Tepe gold mine. - An SEA and AA were not conducted for the strategic mining development plan of Krumovgrad municipality.
+Implementation of this strategic mining plan is proceeding in the absence of a General Spatial Plan for the municipality of Krumovgrad. - For the same strategic mining plan, an EIA in line with the Espoo Convention has not started and currently the Greek party does not know what will happen. - It appears that the preparation of the General Spatial Plan of the Krumovgrad municipality, together with its EIA and AA reports, has been abandoned.